Skip to main content

 How Can Lawyers Help with Government Agencies and Programs?

 Public services involve legal advice from both sides.
-The public needing the services needs legal assistance when applying for these services.
-The state and federal government officials who operate the agencies need legal help so the benefits reach the people who need them.
-These legal professionals are government attorneys.
+For example, the public seeking these services may need legal assistance when applying.
+On the other side, state and federal government officials operating these agencies may get legal help to ensure the benefits reach the people who need them.
+These legal professionals in these situations are government attorneys.

 Government Law Practice Areas